JessWillCode/JessWillCode/README.md

 ☕️ Let's connect over Virtual Tea and discuss how we can transform your digital vision into reality!

-*   🌍  I'm based in the United States
+*   🌍  I'm based in Kentucky, United States
-*   🖥️  See my portfolio at [JessWillCode.com](http://www.jesswillcode.com)
+*   🖥️  See my portfolio at [JessWillCode.org](http://www.jesswillcode.org)
 *   ✉️  You can contact me at [jesswillcode@gmail.com](mailto:jesswillcode@gmail.com)
-*   🧠  I'm learning Korean, Salesforce Administration, Quality Assurance
+*   🧠  I'm learning Korean, AI, and Music Production
 *   🤝  I'm open to collaborating on anything edTech, creative, or innovative!
-*   ⚡  Ask me about Disney or Harry Potter, and we will be best friends.
+*   ⚡  Ask me about Disney, Harry Potter or BTS, and we will be best friends.
   <a href="https://www.github.com/jesswillcode" target="_blank" rel="noreferrer">
   <img src="https://img.shields.io/github/followers/jesswillcode?logo=github&style=for-the-badge&color=a855f7&labelColor=000000" /></a>